-On July 21, 1969 Neil Armstrong made one of the most famous quotes in history, “That’s one small step for man, one giant leap for mankind.”
+On July 21, 1969, Neil Armstrong made one of the most famous quotes in history, “That’s one small step for man, one giant leap for mankind.”

-A Bold Vision Is a Big Idea
+1. A Bold Vision Is a Big Idea

-A Bold Vision defines the possibilities for the future.
+Firstly, a bold vision defines the possibilities for the future.

 Henry Ford said, “I will build a car for the great multitude.
 It will be large enough for the family, but small enough for the individual to run and care for.
 It will be constructed of the best materials, by the best men to be hired, after the simplest designs that modern engineering can devise.
 But it will be so low in price that no man making a good salary will be unable to own one.”

-A Bold Vision acknowledges where we are today, and presents an idea of where to go next.
+A bold vision acknowledges where we are today, and presents an idea of where to go next.
 It’s a simple, deliberate statement of what the future could be.

-A Bold Vision Has a Finish Line
+2. A Bold Vision Has a Finish Line

-A Bold Vision has a destination, which is contrary to what we expect of a mission or vision statement.
+A bold vision has a destination, which is contrary to what we expect of a mission or vision statement.
 It doesn’t have to live for the life of the organization.
-Rather it’s a moment in time where you rally and focus your organization on one primary objective.
+Rather, it’s a moment in time where you rally and focus your organization on one primary objective.

-Kennedy’s Bold Vision has two defining elements:
+Kennedy’s bold vision has two defining elements: